ena-infrastructure/specifications/ena-oauth2-authn-bp.md

 </dd>
 <dt>Web application</dt>
 <dd>
 The web application to which the user logs into.
 The web application directs the user to the authentication service for authentication.
-After the user has logged in, the web application wants to access the protected resource obtaining some data about the user.
+After the user has logged in, the web application wants to access the protected resource obtaining data controlled the user.
 Usually, this resource is an API backend service.
 In order to access the protected resource on behalf of the user the web application needs to act as an OAuth 2.0 client and obtain an access token from the OAuth 2.0 authorization server.
 </dd>
 <dt>Protected resource</dt>
 <dd>